tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 #### Subtask 3: Test the resource location policy <!-- omit in toc -->

 1. Testing the resource location policy follows a similar pattern.
-You woukd attempt to create a permitted resource, with a permitted name, but in a non-permitted region.
+You would attempt to create a permitted resource, with a permitted name, but in a non-permitted region.
 For example, you can attempt to create a virtual network within the **PolicyTestRG** resource group named **erc-vnet** in **South Central US**.
 This should be rejected by the **Restrict Azure locations** policy.

     ![Azure portal screenshot, showing Errors blade.
 The error message states the template deployment failed due to a policy violation.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image110.png "Policy Violation error message")